Here are the top ten things to do in New Braunfels, plus where to eat.

 To help keep costs down for families, Schlitterbahn New Braunfels offers free parking and allows guests to bring outside food for picnics.

-Head to the McKenna Children’s Museum for year-round fun with the kids.
+Head to the McKenna Children’s Museum for year-round fun with the kids, especially young children.
 Both indoor and outdoor play experiences foster learning and encourage imagination.

-This museum is just as impressive as many children’s museums I’ve visited in large cities nationwide.
-Yes, and this one is right in the heart of Hill Country.
-While the preschoolers in your life will go wild over the exhibits and play buildings, even my 11-year-old had fun.
+This museum is just as impressive as many children’s museums nationwide, which are located in large cities.
+While the small children in your life will go wild over the exhibits and play buildings, even your older kids will too.

-Pro Tip: It’s not open on Sundays, but I loved their “Play All Day” admission policy, where you can leave and return later.
+Pro Tip: It’s not open on Sundays, but I loved their “Play All Day” admission policy, which allows you to leave and return later.

 Gruene is a quaint part of New Braunfels filled with history and nostalgia.
-You’ll want to walk by Gruene Hall, the oldest hall in the state of Texas, where John Travolta famously shot the dance scene in the movie “Michael.”
-You’ll hear country music performed in the open-air venue if you’re lucky.
+You’ll want to walk by Gruene Hall, the oldest hall in Texas, where John Travolta famously shot the dance scene in the movie “Michael.”
+If you’re lucky, you’ll hear country music performed in the open-air venue.
 It’s there where many musicians played before they were well-known, like the King of Country himself, George Strait.

-Shop for all things Texas at Gruene Haus (my favorite store), or mosey down to the Gruene Hat Company to find yourself the perfect cowboy hat.
+Shop for all things Texas at Gruene Haus (my favorite store), or stroll down to the Gruene Hat Company to find yourself the perfect cowboy hat.

 Tubing.
 Canoeing.
 Kayaking.
-The list is endless for all the water activities you can experience on two of the best-known rivers in the state.
+The list is endless for all the water activities you can experience on two of the best-known rivers in Texas.

-If your kids are a little young or not great swimmers, you’ll still want to experience the beauty of the Comal and Guadalupe rivers.
-The rush of the water in certain places.
-The calmness of it in yet others.
-For me, it was the color that mesmerized me.
-I was not expecting the green-blue hues.
+Even if you’re not a great swimmer, you’ll still want to experience the beauty of the Comal and Guadalupe rivers—the rush of the water in certain places and its calmness in others.
+What mesmerized me the most were the green-blue hues of the water.

 Travel Pro Tip: There’s a spot in Gruene, down below all the restaurants, where you can walk over a historic bridge and stick your feet in the river, listen to the rushing water, and take some great family photographs.